-- Highlight a G-code selection, and press ENTER.
-The CNC displays input instructions and/or entry fields that pertain to the selected Gcode. - 3.
-Highlight a G-code selection, and press ENTER.
+- 2. Highlight a G-code selection.
+Press ENTER.
+The CNC displays input instructions and/or entry fields that pertains to the selected G-code. - 3.
+Highlight a G-code selection.
+Press ENTER.
 The CNC inputs the selected G-code into the program.